 Born in Lexington, Kentucky on February 5, 1949, Kent Masterson Brown is a 1971 graduate of Centre College of Kentucky; he received his juris doctor degree from Washington & Lee University School of Law in Lexington, Virginia in 1974.
-Mr. Brown has practiced law for thirty-seven years from offices in Lexington, Kentucky and as counsel to Webster, Chamberlain & Bean in Washington, D.C.
+Mr. Brown has practiced law for forty-one years from offices in Lexington, Kentucky and as counsel to Webster, Chamberlain & Bean in Washington, D.C.

 As President and Content Developer for Witnessing History, LLC, Mr. Brown has written, hosted and produced DVD documentaries, including Retreat From Gettysburg: Lee, Logistics & the Pennsylvania Campaign (2008), and Bourbon and Kentucky: A History Distilled (2008).
 They both are being broadcast on Kentucky Educational Television (“KET”) and have received Telly Awards for 2008 and 2009.
 Bourbon and Kentucky was accepted by NETA for national broadcast on all PBS affiliates.
-Witnessing History, LLC released in 2011 a sixty-minute documentary for PBS entitled: Henry Clay And The Struggle For The Union; it chronicles the compromises of 1820, 1833 and 1850 that narrowly averted civil war.
+Witnessing History, LLC released in 2011 a sixty-minute documentary entitled: Henry Clay And The Struggle For The Union; it chronicles the compromises of 1820, 1833 and 1850 that narrowly averted civil war.
 It is now being broadcast on KET.
 Henry Clay and the Struggle for the Union won a Telly Award in 2012.
 Witnessing History, LLC produced Unsung Hero: The Horse in the Civil War, for HRTV, The Horse Network.
 Its premier broadcast on HRTV was in March 2012.
 It was awarded a Telly award in 2013 and was nominated for an Emmy Award.
-The Southern Cross: The Story of the Confederacy’s First Battle Flag was released in June 2013; its premier broadcast on KET is scheduled for September 10, 2013.
-In production now is a two-hour documentary, Daniel Boone and the Opening of the American West, scheduled for completion in the winter of 2012-2013.
-Mr. Brown was the first Chairman of the Gettysburg National Military Park Advisory Commission, having been appointed by President George Herbert Walker Bush.
-He was the first Chairman of the Perryville Battlefield Commission, appointed by Governor Brereton Jones of Kentucky.
-Mr. Brown was a member of the Kentucky Abraham Lincoln Bicentennial Commission and is now a member of the Board of Directors of the Gettysburg Foundation.
-He has been given numerous awards for his work in Civil War history as well as historic preservation.
-Click here to see more about Mr. Brown’s work.
+It will be aired on KET in April 2015.
+The Southern Cross: The Story of the Confederacy’s First Battle Flag was released in June 2013; its premier broadcast on KET was on September 10, 2013.
+Witnessing History’s productions are all being distributed by PBS and Discovery Education.
+The broadcast rights to all of those productions were sold to the History Channel of Australia and New Zealand.
+Similar rights are being considered by the countries of Western Europe.
+A two-hour documentary, Daniel Boone and the Opening of the American West, has just been completed by Witnessing History, LLC and will be aired on KET in May 2015.
+Theatrical premiers were held in Louisville, Cumberland Gap and at Eastern Kentucky University.
+Witnessing History, LLC is currently producing a new production, “I Remember the Old Home Very Well:” The Lincolns in Kentucky.